-The Alliance for Strong Families and Communities is grateful to Bridge Meadows for participating and the Kresge Foundation, which provided a generous grant to support the work of the Center for Engagement and Neighborhood Building.
+The Alliance for Strong Families and Communities is grateful to Seneca Family of Agencies for participating and the Kresge Foundation, which provided a generous grant to support the work of the Center for Engagement and Neighborhood Building.
 The views expressed in this report are those of the authors alone and do not necessarily reflect the view of the Foundation.

 The Alliance is a national organization dedicated to achieving our vision of a healthy and equitable society.
 The Alliance works for systemic change by harnessing the collective power of its network of hundreds of nonprofit human-serving organizations across North America as they translate knowledge into best practices that improve their communities.
 Working with and through its member network on leadership, innovation, and advocacy, the Alliance strives to achieve high impact by reducing the number of people living in poverty, increasing the number of people with opportunities to live healthy lives, and increasing the number of people with access to educational and employment success.

 The Kresge Foundation is a $3.6 billion private, national foundation that works to expand opportunities in America’s cities through grant-making and social investing in arts and culture, education, environment, health, human services, and community development in Detroit.
 In 2015, the Board of Trustees approved 370 grants totaling $125.2 million, and nine social investment commitments totaling $20.3 million.
 For more information, visit kresge.org.